Robbbo-T/ROBBBO-Tx-Q-Gaia-Air-Green-Ai-Powered-Autonomous-Robotics-Aircraft-Quantum-inspired-/README.md

 - **Fictional PNRs**: Used where real PNRs were not available, marked as **FN**.
 - **Sustainability & Circularity**: Emphasis on energy efficiency, low-emission components, and use of recyclable materials throughout the air system.

 This table provides a detailed overview of the **Air System** for the ROBBBO-T Aircraft, focusing on the sustainability of each component and its role in the system's overall efficiency.
-Let me know if you need further details!

 ---